wenakita/sonicreddragon-docs/docs/concepts/security.md

 ### Emergency Circuit Breakers

-Critical contracts include pausable functionality that can be triggered in case of emergencies:
+Critical contracts will include pausable functionality that can be triggered in case of emergencies:

 ```solidity
 function transfer(address to, uint256 amount) public override whenNotPaused returns (bool) {